cltk/cltk/docs/latin.rst

 Lemmatization
 =============

+***This lemmatizer is deprecated.
+It is recommended that you use the Backoff Lemmatizer described below.***

 .. tip:: For ambiguous forms, which could belong to several headwords, the current lemmatizer chooses the more commonly occurring headword (`code here <https://github.com/cltk/latin_pos_lemmata_cltk/blob/master/transform_lemmata.py>`_).
 For any errors that you spot, please `open a ticket <https://github.com/cltk/cltk/issues>`_.

 The CLTK's lemmatizer is based on a key-value store, whose code is available at the `CLTK's Latin lemma/POS repository <https://github.com/cltk/latin_pos_lemmata_cltk>`_.